By dentist Dr. Richard Mitchell

 1. A loose healing cap.
 A healing cap is a small screw that fits in to the top of the implant while the gum is healing.
 It is removed later on when the crown is fitted to the implant.

 During the healing process, it is possible for the healing cap to work loose.
 This can irritate the gum and make it sore.
 Your dentist will remove the loose cap, clean inside the implant, and fit a NEW, STERILE healing cap with a smear of anti-bacterial gel, such a Chlorhexidine gel.

 A loose implant.
 In some cases, the implant itself can work loose.
 There are several possible reasons for this to happen, but the important thing is that it can become painful.

 Occasionally, given enough time, the implant may heal into the bone, and settle down.
 Usually, however, a loose implant must be removed.
-You can read more about this at dental implant failure.
+You can read more about this at dental implant failures.

 Infection.
 This can be an infection of the soft gum around the top of the implant, or a deeper infection in the bone surrounding the implant.